Devontae Booker Player Prop Bets for NFL Week 8 | New York vs. Kansas City 11/1/2021

 Matchup vs. Kansas City

-- Booker's 33.3 rushing yards per game over his last 10 matchups against the Chiefs are 19.2 fewer yards than his over/under in Monday's game.
+- Booker has averaged 33.3 rushing yards per game in his past 10 matchups against the Chiefs, 18.2 fewer yards than his over/under in Monday's game.

-- Booker, in 10 matchups versus the Chiefs, has run for a TD once, but not more than one in a single contest.
+- Booker has had a rushing touchdown in one game versus the Chiefs, but did not have multiple TDs in that game.

-- In terms of defending against the run, the Chiefs are 27th in the league, conceding 128.9 yards per game.
+- The Chiefs have the NFL's 27th-ranked defense against the run, surrendering 128.9 yards per game.

-- Booker and the Giants will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns conceded (10).
+- The Giants are up against the NFL's 30th-ranked defense when it comes to rushing TDs allowed (10 this year).

 Recent Performances

-- In last week's matchup with the Panthers, Booker ran for 51 yards on 14 carries while scoring one touchdown on the ground.
+- Booker put together a 51-yard rushing performance in last week's matchup with the Panthers, carrying the ball 14 times while scoring one touchdown.

-- Booker has rushed for 134 yards on 42 carries (44.7 yards per game) with two touchdowns during his last three games.
+- Over his last three outings, Booker has rushed for 134 yards on 42 carries (44.7 ypg), with two touchdowns.

-- He's also averaged 19.7 receiving yards per game, grabbing nine passes for 59 yards and one touchdown.
+- He's also caught nine passes for 59 yards (19.7 per game) and one touchdown.

 Booker's New York Teammates